wilsonh1/ClubSignIn/README.md

     2. All fields must be updated on mongoDB
     2. Updating the spreadsheet will create new rows automatically

-+ **Note:** Previous sign ins are not stored, and sign ins are not separated by week
++ **Note:** Previous sign-ins are not stored, and sign-ins are not separated by week
     + To accurately track meetings, the spreadsheet must be updated before the next meeting
     + Do not use the same key for multiple meetings